Battle of Chantilly: Background

 Lee, however, had already set in motion his own plan that would rob Pope of the initiative to attack.
 Lee directed Maj.
-Gen. Thomas J. "Stonewall" Jackson to march his troops around Pope's right flank to get behind the Union position at Centreville.
+Gen. Stonewall Jackson to march his troops around Pope's right flank to get behind the Union position at Centreville.
 Leading the way and scouting for any Union blocking force was Confederate cavalry under the command of Maj.
-Gen. J.E.B.
-Stuart.
+Gen. J. E. B. Stuart.
 Maj.
 Gen. James Longstreet's command would remain in place for the day to deceive Pope into believing that Lee's entire force remained in his front, while Jackson's command would make its flanking march north and then east to take strategically important Germantown, Virginia, where Pope's only two routes to Washington—the Warrenton Pike (modern U.S. Route 29) and the Little River Turnpike (modern U.S. Route 50)—converged.
 Jackson's men, hungry and worn, moved slowly and bivouacked for the night at Pleasant Valley, three miles northeast of Centreville.
 As Pope settled down for the night on August 31, he was unaware that Jackson was on the verge of turning his flank.

 During the night two events occurred that forced Pope to change his mind.
 A staff officer arrived from the Germantown position to report that a heavy force of cavalry had shelled the intersection before retreating.
 Pope initially dismissed the cavalry as little more than a patrol.
 But when, hours later, two Union cavalrymen reported seeing a large mass of infantry marching east down the Little River Turnpike, Pope realized that his army was in danger.
 He countermanded actions preparing for an attack and directed the army to retreat from Centreville to Washington; he also sent out a series of infantry probes up the roads that Lee might use to reach his troops as they pulled back.